Vontei/notes/week01/01_plans/03_plans.md

+# Week 1, Day 3

 ## Today's Goals

-Students will...

 - Review how to use HTML to build a webpage
 - Understand the difference between HTML `tags`, `elements`, and `attributes`
 - Be able to articulate the difference between HTML syntax and semantics
 - Build a simple webpage using semantic markup

 > NOTE: We will just be going over the very basics of HTML and CSS; we will take a much deeper dive later in the cohort.

 ## 9am Standup

 - Events, Helps, Happenings

 ## 9:15am Warm-up